- Is there an application fee?

 Students must be at least half-time (6 semester hours) to receive loans.
 Half-time enrollment is not a requirement to receive grants or work study.

-Excess financial aid funding can be used toward textbook purchases at the bookstore.
+Excess financial aid funding can be used toward textbook purchases at the online bookstore.
 Financial aid is first applied to tuition bill.

 When registration opens, students will receive information to schedule an advising appointment with an academic advisor.